gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday December 2,
+* Monday December 9,
   8:00pm [Mountain][mtn]:
   We will
   continue
-  discussion at page 87 in
+  discussion at page 93 in
-  the section "On the Alt-Right", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]
+  the section "On the Necessity and Efficacy of Principles", in Jonathan Hoenig's book, [A New Textbook of Americanism][book]

 [![A New Textbook of Americanism][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]